HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ) }}

 There is definitely a measurable increase WooCommerce and Shopify sites around the time COVID started really impacting the world.

+<p class="note">Note: <a href="https://github.com/AliasIO/wappalyzer/pull/2731/commits/f44f20f03618f6a5fd868dd38ce9db5e2e2f1407">Wappalyzer detection for Wix</a> doesn't differentiate if a site is using Wix as CMS or ecommerce platform.
+Due to this, growth of Wix as ecommerce platform may not be represented correctly in above graph.</p>

 ## Page weight and requests